jeremyephron/forager/add_dataset/README.md

 # Adding a dataset to Forager

+This script allows you to ingest data into a running Forager instance.
+Specifically, it turns directories of training and validation images on Google Cloud Storage into a Forager "dataset" that can be explored and labeled using the Forager interface.
+In addition to setting up the dataset, the script runs inference on all images to compute embeddings (currently ImageNet and CLIP) to support search, clustering, and various other operations in Forager.

+Before running this script, you need write access to the `foragerml` bucket on Google Cloud Storage.
+Talk to us if you want to be added.

+## Data model

-Forager currently supports adding image datasets from Google Cloud Storage.
-Training and validation images should be stored in separate directories on Cloud Storage; each of these directories can be nested arbitrarily deep.
+Training and validation images should be stored in separate directories on Google Cloud Storage.
+The directories must be publicly-accessible on Cloud Storage (i.e., `allUsers` should have "Storage Object Viewer" access).
+While the directories can be nested arbitrarily deep, each image should ultimately have a unique basename (i.e., the final part of the file path after the last slash).
+For example, instead of having two images at `gs://path/to/train/A/image.jpg` and `gs://path/to/train/B/image.jpg`, you should place the images at `gs://path/to/train/A.jpg` and `gs://path/to/train/B.jpg`).

+## Setup/dependencies

 Before running this script, install the following Python requirements:
 - aiohttp